Zichem

 Zichem is a village of the town of Scherpenheuvel-Zichem in the Belgian province of Flemish Brabant.
 Zichem was an independent municipality until the municipal redistribution of 1977.
-Zichem is on the list of The most beautiful villages in Flanders as the most beautiful village of Flemish Brabant.

 History

 Zichem belonged to Maria van Loon-Heinsberg, who was a descendant of the Counts of Loon.
 After her marriage in 1440 to Jan IV of Nassau, Zichem became part of the county of Nassau-Dillenburg.

 Before the outbreak of the Eighty Years' War, Zichem was a thriving town.
 During the siege of Zichem in 1578 by Alexander Farnese, almost the entire garrison was killed.
 In 1580, Zichem was hit by an earthquake which toppled the castle's keep.
 On October 8, the Staatsen retook Zichem.
 In 1599, a large ignited city fire put a permanent end to the town, and the town was destroyed by the fire.

 Geography

-The Demer(river) that flows through the city forms the border between the Kempen region in the north and the Hageland region in the south.
+The Demer River that flows through the city forms the border between the Kempen region in the north and the Hageland region in the south.